Feeding and Swallowing Program

 - significant social or behavioral problems that impact eating

-- those ready for the transition from dependency on IV (total parental nutrition or TPN) or tube feeding for nutrition but are ready to eat by mouth
+- being ready for the transition from dependency on IV (total parental nutrition or TPN) or tube feeding for nutrition but are ready to eat by mouth

 - lack of progression to eating an adequate number of foods of various textures and/or food groups